R4r3s/Steam-Game-Profitability-Calculator-For-Argentina/README.md

 ## Description

 This UserScript calculates the profitability of a Steam game in Argentina.
 It does so by fetching the game's current price on Steam and the prices of its trading cards on the Steam Market.
-It then calculates the potential profit based on these prices.
+It then calculates the potential profit based on these prices and enabled it.

 ## Usage